 Bellevue University (BU) was founded in 1966 but withdrew rapid growth to become the state’s fourth-largest school in about a decade.
 Currently, Bellevue University’s suburban campus (and online platform) is home to about 10,250 students.
 Bellevue University also operates a professional center in nearby Omaha.

 Program: BS in Intelligence and Security Studies

 4. Arizona State University

-Arizona State University offers one of Arizona’s best degrees for intelligence analysis with its Bachelor of Applied Science (BAS) in Intelligence & Information Operations.
-Arizona State University’s baccalaureate degree in intelligence analysis Degree candidates can choose from three academic emphases – information warfare, law enforcement intelligence, and operational intelligence.
+One of Arizona’s best degrees for intelligence analysis is the Bachelor of Applied Science (BAS) in Intelligence & Information Operations at ASU.
+The Arizona State University baccalaureate degree in intelligence analysis has three academic emphases in information warfare, law enforcement intelligence, and also operational intelligence.
 Classes for ASU’s undergraduate degree in intelligence include counterintelligence, cyberwar and terror, advanced analytics for security operations, and cyber investigations & forensics, among others.
 Arizona State University is a designated Defense Intelligence Agency center of Excellence (IC-CAE).

 Arizona State University was established in 1885 as a research institution of higher education.
 The multiple campuses operated by Arizona State University are home to 89,750 students.
 Arizona State University offers more than 700-degree options for undergraduate and graduate students through the university’s seventeen schools.